 In a large bowl, use an electric mixer to beat the cream cheese on medium speed until completely smooth and free of lumps, scraping down the bowl and paddle as needed.
 Add the peanut butter, sour cream, sugar, and flour and beat until combined.
-Scrape down the bowl and paddle completely then blend again until combined.
+Scrape down the bowl and paddle completely, then blend again until combined and smooth.
 Add the eggs and yolk, one at a time, and beat until just combined.
 Be careful not to overmix.

 Pour the batter into the prepared springform pan.
 It will fill almost completely to the top.
 Tap the pan against the counter a few times to release any air bubbles in the batter.

 Place the pan in a larger roasting pan.
 Pour boiling water into the roasting pan until the water is about halfway up the sides of the cheesecake pan.
-This is usually best done with the pans already on the oven rack to avoid spilling boiling water.
+This is usually best done once the pans are already on the oven rack, to avoid spilling boiling water.

 Bake at 325°F for 1 hour, or until the top looks slightly dry.
 If the middle is slightly wobbly, that’s fine.
 Err on the side of underbaking rather than overbaking.